-Most physicians in the market are paid on compensation models that heavily weigh personally performed work relative value units (“RVUs”) and/or professional net collections.
+Most physicians in the market are paid on compensation design models that heavily weigh personally performed work relative value units (“RVUs”) and/or professional net collections.
 While some providers may continue to generate similar (or perhaps even higher) levels of productivity, others may struggle and show anxieties about future compensation considering decreased production.

 Surgeons and other proceduralists may be the most impacted by COVID-19.
 The U.S. Coronavirus task force announced during a White House press conference on March 17 that doctors and dentists should avoid performing elective surgeries during the pandemic, as did the American College of Surgeons.
 While some of these providers may be able to repurpose their schedules, others might not be able to do so as easily.